 Read on for tips on how to decide where your mother-in-law should get ready on your wedding day.

 Invite Your Mother-in-Law to Join in the Fun

-"The industry tends to keep families close together on wedding day — i.e. the bride's family stays with bride, and groom's family stays with groom — so that the photographers and videographers can capture special family bonding moments, like when the mother of the groom sees her son all dressed up for the first time," explains Heyn.
+You're probably envisioning some quality girl time as you're getting ready on your wedding day, but you may be surprised to find out that your future mother-in-law will likely get dressed in a room closer to your partner, says Kelly Heyn, owner of SocialLife Wedding and Event Planning.
+"The industry tends to keep families close together on the wedding day, so the photographers and videographers can capture special family-bonding moments, like when the mother of the groom sees her son all dressed up for the first time," says Heyn.

-You can also ask her to stick around as you get dressed, but "don't set yourself up for a bad situation," warns Julie Bunkley, owner of Invision Events in Alabama and South Carolina.
-"For instance, if you know that your new mother-in-law doesn't drink alcohol but you are looking forward to some mimosas with your bridesmaids, maybe having her there would be awkward and tense for everyone.
-Make sure it would make sense for everyone."
+You can also ask your mother-in-law to stick around as you get dressed, but "don't set yourself up for a bad situation," warns Julie Bunkley, owner of Invision Events.
+"For instance, if you know that your new mother-in-law doesn't drink alcohol but you are looking forward to some mimosas with your bridesmaids, having her there could be awkward.
+Make sure it makes sense for everyone."

-And if you do ask your future mother-in-law to join for any portion of the getting ready process but she politely declines, don't get offended.
-"Some mother-in-laws feel uncomfortable around that setting, as if they don't belong," explains Heyn, "while others may just have a favorite hair or makeup artist that they would prefer to use."
+If you do ask your future mother-in-law to join for any portion of the getting-ready process but she politely declines, don't get offended.
+"Some mothers-in-law feel uncomfortable around that setting, as if they don't belong, while others may just have a favorite hair or makeup artist they would prefer to use," Heyn says.

 At the end of the day, it's about communicating your wishes with your mother-in-law and finding out what her wishes are.
 It's a big day for you, but it's also an incredibly important day for her.